mysql/mysql-shell-plugins/mrs_plugin/docs/sections/Introduction.md

 MRS consists of the following components:

-- A MySQL Router plugin to serve the HTTP REST interface.
+- A MySQL Solution (like MySQL Heatwave, MySQL InnoDB Cluster, a standalone MySQL Server, etc.)
-- A metadata schema `mysql_rest_service_metadata` that holds the MRS configuration
+  - Serving a metadata schema `mysql_rest_service_metadata` that holds the MRS configuration
-- A MySQL Shell plugin to configure and manage the MRS setup
+  - Serving the application's data
+- MySQL Router
+  - One or many MySQL Router instances to serve the HTTPS REST interface on default port 8443
-- MySQL Shell for VS Code support for managing MRS through a graphical user interface (GUI)
+- MySQL Shell / MySQL Shell for VS Code
+  - Support for managing MRS through a graphical user interface (GUI) embedded inside VS Code

-**_About REST APIs_**
+  - MRS plugin to configure and manage the MRS setup on the terminal and via scripts

+### About REST APIs

 Representational State Transfer (REST) is a style of software architecture for distributed hypermedia systems such as the World Wide Web.
 An API is described as RESTful when it conforms to the tenets of REST.
 Although a full discussion of REST is outside the scope of this document, a REST API has the following characteristics: